Ronald E. Bogan

-Ron Bogan was the first police man in Chicago to come out as gay.
+Ron Bogan is an American police officer.
+He was the first male police officer in Chicago to come out as gay.
 Fellow officer Mary Boyle was the first out officer.
 By coming out to the Chicago Tribune, eventually the CPD Chicago Police Department began actively recruiting homosexual officers and acceptance of LGBT officers increased.

 Family and education

-He knew he was gay since he was a little boy, living with his two sisters (one of whom is lesbian), his mother and great grandmother, who helped raise him and knew he was gay, in Chicago.
+He knew he was gay since he was a little boy, living with his two sisters (one of whom is lesbian), his mother and great-grandmother, who helped raise him and knew he was gay, in Chicago.
 They lived in the Ida B. Wells Homes on the South Side of Chicago.

 Bogan attended Dunbar High School (now Dunbar Vocational High School).
 He knew then he wanted to be a police officer but Mayor Richard J. Daley was fighting when it came to desegregating the CPD.
 He attended Eastern Illinois University with the hopes that what he studied there could get him a job until he was able to get a job as a police officer.
 He was president of his fraternity, Phi Beta Sigma and the first sophomore to be picked resident assistant.

 He graduated with a BA in speech communication and radio/TV production with a teacher certification which led to substitute teaching for three years at the grammar school he had attended.
 He became the Midwest Regional Personnel Administrator at the Controlled Data Corporation when he was 25.
 He finally became a police officer in December 1978 and retired in 2007.

-He married his long term partner, Curtis Lewis, in 2014.
+He married his long-term partner, Curtis Lewis, in 2014.